HarvestMondello/Colorado-climbing-route-analysis/docs/routes/eldo/yellow-spur.md

 ## Route Characteristics
 - Striking upper yellow face and dihedral route is visible across Eldorado Canyon from the main road and from The West Ridge formation.
 - Starts in a series of corner systems, then delicate face climbing before breaking into a **iconic yellow lichen covered arete** that defines the route.
-- Technical cruxes include pumpy roofs, technical corners, thin face moves and airy traverses and finishes on a jub haul arete.
+- Technical cruxes include pumpy roofs, technical corners, thin face moves and airy traverses and finishes on an exposed arete.
 - Upper pitches provide **wild exposure** with jaw-dropping positions above the canyon.
 - Good protection at cruxes (PG), but easier sections are runout (PG-13).
 - Optional direct starts and direct finishes adds difficulty and spice to 5.10B.
 - **beta spoiler alert** [Video of Speed on the Spur: Racing for the FTK: (beta spoiler alert!)](https://www.youtube.com/watch?v=WDn1XcV5hJI&list=PLdYfjeJrovHhrMzAA3YUGYAswMBKV19ZX).
 Video featuring Bill Wright and Danny Gilbert and filmed by Max Manson.
-- **beta spoiler alert** First person view of the route (beta spoiler for gear and movement)
 - [First person view climb of The Yellow Spur with pro (beta spoiler alert!)](https://www.youtube.com/watch?v=kk001Z8Sg9o&list=PLdYfjeJrovHhrMzAA3YUGYAswMBKV19ZX).
-Video by Bill Wright whom has climbed the route over 100 times.
+Video by Bill Wright whom has climbed the route over 100 times, maybe over 200* times.
 -- [Additional First person view climb of The Yellow Spur with pro (beta spoiler alert!)](ttps://www.youtube.com/watch?v=sjsig6fEoqQ&list=PLdYfjeJrovHhrMzAA3YUGYAswMBKV19ZX).
 Video by Danny Gilbert whom has climbed the route over 250 times!

 ---